 - It can be difficult to lay off employees and realise the value of your assets if you later decide to cease trading there.

-3. Product law
+3. Export market product law

 Find out about any local product standards

 - Different countries may have their own standards for particular products.
 This could mean that even if your product meets relevant British, European or International Standards, this may not be enough.

 - Your product may need to be certified to state that it meets the appropriate local standards.
 In some cases, the product must be tested and certified by an approved organisation in that country.

 - Within the EU, trade barriers of this kind are relatively rare.
 But they do exist for some products, particularly food, in some countries.